airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

+**Updated March 14 2015 - added ngReact section**

 Wow!
 So much to process from ngConf 2015!
 Here are the key themes I took away.

 ## Angular 2 is looking pretty good
-The performance of Angular 2 over previous versions - and even over React - is (and I'm not one to exaggerate) **amazing!**
+The performance of Angular 2 over previous versions - and even over React - is (and I'm not one to exaggerate) **great!**
-There was a [demo](https://www.youtube.com/watch?v=XQM0K6YG18s) by Dave Smith comparing a weekly scheduling component running in 1.3, 1.3 + React, then in Angular 2.
+There was a [demo](https://www.youtube.com/watch?v=XQM0K6YG18s&list=PLOETEcp3DkCoNnlhE-7fovYvqwVPrRiY7&index=33) by Dave Smith comparing a weekly scheduling component running in 1.3, 1.3 + React, then in Angular 2.
 Check it out.

 Despite my continued misgivings about TypeScript (see [below](#typescript)), the fact that the developers repeatedly said